 After you’ve answered the basic questions, you’ll need solid business and marketing plans to ensure starting a business in this industry is worth your time and money.

 Starting a funeral business from scratch has its own set of challenges.
-New owners will need to market their own business to attract clients.
-Because people don’t typically think about funeral homes until they need one, it’s important to reach as many people as possible with your advertising.
-This could require a huge investment, but your business will be completely your own if you choose this option.
+New owners must market their own business to attract clients.
+Because people don’t typically think about funeral services until it becomes a necessity, it’s important to reach as many people as possible with your advertising.
+This would require a huge increase in starting costs, but your business will be completely your own if you choose this option.

 While it may take some time for your community to think of your business first when their loved ones pass away, the effort you put into marketing will let them know who you are and how you can be of service to them.
 If you purchase an existing funeral parlor and want to change the branding, this could be more of a challenge.

 How to Start: Legal Issues Related to Business Operations

 Before you open a funeral home to grieving families and start getting your name out, it’s important to understand the laws related to the industry.
 State and federal laws regulate funeral homes.
 Every state has laws that govern operation of businesses, which means you’ll need to reference the laws and insurance of the state you’re starting the funeral business in before you take the first step.

 Before opening a funeral home, you’ll need a funeral license in the state where you plan to do business and need a degree in mortuary science, or alternatively, a partner who has a degree.

 The Funeral Rule of the Federal Trade Commission requires funeral businesses to be transparent when it